bright/new-www/content/jobs/senior-android-developer.md

 ## about the role

 We are looking for **a skilled Senior Android Developer** whose main goal will be to build and enhance innovative mobile application for one of our main clients from Israel and the UK.
-The application is an intelligent point-of-sale created for the world’s top food ordering company - JustEat.
-The Android team involves now 7 talented and experienced Android developers as well as two QA engineers who all take care of the high quality of the code and the app itself.
+The application is a**n intelligent point-of-sale** created for the world’s top food ordering company - **JustEat**.
+The Android team involves now **seven talented and experienced Android developers as well as two QA engineers** who all take care of the high quality of the code and the app itself.

 ## your responsibilities

-☞ developing new payment and tax features of the app (we are entering a new market) ☞ integration with another food delivery marketplace
+* **developing new payment and tax features** of the app (we are entering a new market)
-☞ UI reimplementation
+* integration with another food delivery marketplace
+* **UI reimplementation**
-☞ WebSocket service and monitoring
+* **WebSocket service and monitoring**
-☞ writing automation tests in Espresso together with QA core ☞ direct contact with clients and advising in their decision making process ☞ knowledge sharing and mentoring with the rest of a team
+* writing **automation tests in Espresso** together with QA core
+* direct contact with clients and advising in their decision making process
+* knowledge sharing and mentoring with the rest of a team

 ## preferred qualifications

-* at least 4 years of commercial programming experience
+* at least 4 years of experience in Android development
-* at least 2-3 years of Android development in Kotlin
+* at least 2 years of development in **Kotlin**
-* familiarity with Android changes from KitKat to Q
+* familiarity with **Android changes from KitKat to Q**
-* very good knowledge and deep understanding of Kotlin/Java
 * good understanding of the most popular Google libraries
-* familiarity with Continuous Integration and other process automation tools
+* familiarity with **Continuous Integration** and other process automation tools
 * strong problem solving and analytical thinking skills
 * the ability to work independently as well as in a team
 * positive attitude :)